Awele1111/JADA-Quiz-App/README.md

   - [Stripe](https://stripe.com/docs/api) for prebuild payment forms that handles security of sensitive user information.

 ## Features

 - Users are remembered for up to two hours so if they leave the page and come back within two hours they will remain logged in.

 - When a user attempts to login with wrong username or password they are presented with error messages.

-- User can fully customize and personalize their quizzes by making them private and by changing the styling to a specific color they like.
+- Users can fully customize and personalize their quizzes by making them private and by changing the styling to a specific color they like.
   ![Create Quiz](screenshots/createQuiz.png)

-- Although donations are still in testing mode, users will soon have the ability to donate money to education charities through the site.
+- Although donations are still in testing mode, users will soon have the ability to donate money to education charities through the website.
 By clicking on the link in the footer, users can input how much money they would like to donate at which point they are redirected to a payment form.
   ![Donation Input](screenshots/donationInput.png)
   ![Stripe Checkout](screenshots/donationStripe.png)

 - Highscores are ranked not only by score but by time.
-An appropriate message is  displayed after the user finishes the quiz alerting them if they got a new personal record, or if they got a new overall high score.
+Also, an appropriate message is displayed after the user finishes the quiz alerting them if they got a new personal record, or if they got a new overall high score.
   ![Quiz Finished](screenshots/quizFinished.png)
   ![Highscores Page](screenshots/highscores.png)

 - Because quizzes are ranked partially by time, it is only fair to allow users to pause the quiz if necessary.
-The time in which a quiz is paused is not counted towards the amound of time the user took to complete the quiz.
+The duration that a quiz is paused is not counted towards the amount of time the user took to complete the quiz.
   ![Pause Quiz](screenshots/pauseQuiz.png)

 - After a user has created a quiz they can at an point update the quiz by clicking the edit button in their profile page.
 Users can change the privacy setting, the styling, the category, add or remove questions and/or choices, or simply fix any typos.
 Just be sure to hit 'Save' before leaving the page!
   ![Profile Page](screenshots/profilePage.png)

-- Users can add any quiz they come across to their favorite quizzes list, any they can always unlike a quiz.
+- Users can add any quiz they come across to their favorite quizzes list, and they can always unlike a quiz.
 Users also have the ability to delete any quiz they have created if they so choose.
 Just be sure you want to delete it since there is no getting it back once its gone!
   ![Delete Quiz](screenshots/deleteQuizConfirm.png)

 - Users who click on the delete quiz button or the Exit Quiz button are prompted to confirm since these actions result in the loss of data.